tedivm/puppet-hieratic/README.md

 This incredibly meta module allows for the direct creation of resources using Hiera.

-This module does, by itself, add any resources or change your systems.
+This module does not, by itself, add any resources or change your systems.
 What it does is add a new way to configure systems by defining resources inside of Hiera.
 This makes it possible to define all site configuration in Hiera.
+This means that all of the site data can be kept in Hiera, allowing both a separation of data and implementation as well as the ability to store all configurations in a consistant format (yaml, json, or a custom provider).

 ## Supported Resources

 * [Puppet Resource Types](https://docs.puppetlabs.com/references/latest/type.html)
 * [Puppet Classes](https://docs.puppetlabs.com/puppet/latest/reference/lang_classes.html)
 * [Firewall Module](https://forge.puppetlabs.com/puppetlabs/firewall), with the
-  addition of "firewall_pre" and "firewall_post" for global defaults around the custom rules.
+  addition of `firewall_pre` and `firewall_post` for global defaults around the custom rules.

 ## Setup